Rocky Road

 Digestive Biscuits

-The old favourite biscuit for Rocky Road, or in fact any traybake here in the UK.
-The are a great choice because of their simplicity, however you can swap them out for whatever biscuit you please.
+The good old favourite biscuit for Rocky Road, or in fact, most tray bakes here in the UK.
+They are a great choice because of their simplicity, however you can swap them out for whatever biscuit you please.

 Gingernuts are great if you fancy giving things a festive twist.
 Or Oreos if you really want to mix things ups!